 There is a factory service tool you can purchase to hold the flywheel in place.
 Taken directly from the Ford Factory Service Manual, take your torque wrench and follow these steps to install your flywheel bolts in a star pattern.

 - Stage 3: 83 lb.ft (112 Nm)

-Once everything is nice and tight, remove your clutch alignment tool and you are ready to reassemble.
-Repeat all steps backwards in the following order:
+Once everything is nice and tight, remove your clutch alignment tool, and you are ready to reassemble.
+Repeat all steps backward in the following order:

-We recommend that you dab every bolt with blue loctite to ensure safety.
+We recommend that every bolt has blue Loctite used to ensure safety.

-- Install transmission (this will be a little of pain to get the input shaft to center) DO NOT DRAW IT IN WITH BOLTS
+- Install transmission – this is a little bit of a pain to get the input shaft to center.
+Do not draw it in with bolts.

 - Install all bolts to the block